-Although a little more expensive than most beginner guitars, the Taylor BT2 Baby Taylor Acoustic Guitar has superior construction that will last for several years of beginner lessons.
-The size is appropriate for children, tweens and young teens.
+Although a little more expensive than most beginner guitars, the Taylor Baby BTE-KOA Dreadnought Acoustic-Electric Guitar has superior construction that will last for several years of beginner lessons.
+The size is appropriate for children, tweens, and young teens.
 The mahogany construction is lightweight to make for easy handling.
 The guitar comes in a natural brown color with an attractive high-gloss finish.

 Despite the small size, the guitar has powerful acoustics and a crisp sound.
 The shorter neck makes it easy for children to reach the frets.
-Strings are adjustable for ideal comfort level.
-Minimal accessories are included, but a padded backpack-style carrier comes with the purchase.
+Strings are adjustable for the ideal comfort level.
 Along with children, musicians looking for a travel guitar often purchase Baby Taylor guitars too.

 Sound: 7/10 – Not up to Taylor standards, but good resonance and tone